dockersamples/labspace-container-supported-development/docs/02-running-a-containerized-database.md

         ('https://media.giphy.com/media/6AFldi5xJQYIo/giphy.gif');
     ```

     This will insert three memes into the table, specifying only the URLs.
-The ID and creation timestamps are automatically generated for us by the database.
+The ID and creation timestamps are automatically generated by the database.

-4. Before updating the database container to use these files, you will need to remove the current database container.
-Do so with the `docker rm` command:
+4. Bind mounts can't be added to a container after it's been started.
+Therefore, you'll need to restart the container.
+First remove the existing container with the `docker rm` command:

     ```bash
     docker rm -f postgres